Create a database

 A database’s size can be anywhere from 1 GB to 1024 GB.
 How much total storage you can use depends on your plan.
 See Plans for the current limits.Managed Nubo vs self-hosted agents

-- Managed Nubo: managed PostgreSQL works as described here.
+- Managed Nubo: managed databases work as described here.
 We run the engine and the storage, and you just use the connection string.

 - Self-hosted agents: there’s no managed database, but you can run your own.
 Deploy the database as a Frame and attach a volume for its data.
 It lives on your hardware, so remember to back it up.